 C-level executives, directors, vice presidents, directors and senior staff members of:

-Leaders in environment, health, human resources, public relations and communications who work on sustainability will also benefit.
+Leaders in environmental health, sustainability, landscape architecture, capital projects and facilities, human resources, operations, public relations and communications will also benefit.

 What People Are Saying

 Read what some of our past attendees have to say about Phipps' Sustainability Workshop:

 "It was an eye opening experience.
 You don't see very many organizations that know what they want included in a construction project, but Phipps does.
 Phipps has set their standards from design, construction, equipment, materials and expectations.
 They have set the bar."

 — Ronald Dulceak, head of facilities, Chicago's Morton Arboretum

 "The staff of Phipps made us all feel entirely welcome and nurtured our thought processes about approaching and envisioning green buildings.
 The group of attendees was remarkably diverse, both in their backgrounds and interests, making the forum much richer.
 I would highly recommend that others attend future symposiums."

 — Bill Mills, executive director, West Virginia Botanic Garden

 Richard Piacentini, WELL AP is Phipps’ president and CEO.
 Since 1994, he has led the green transformation of Phipps Conservatory and Botanical Gardens, including construction of the Center for Sustainable Landscapes, the only building in the world to meet Living Building Challenge™, LEED® Platinum, WELL™ Platinum, and SITES™ Platinum certifications.
 Richard is interested in the connection between people and plants particularly as it relates to human and environmental health.
 He has received numerous professional honors, including APGA, ILFI and USGBC leadership awards.